RoyRin/data-unlearning-bench/README.md

 SCRUB is reimplemented from `https://github.com/meghdadk/SCRUB/tree/main`, largely copying directly, but with minor edits made for compatibility reasons and to fix a batch-order issue we found.

-## TODOs for Sam:
-1. Do a pass of `Datamodels` section
-2. Figure out how to host datamodels if we want (should not be blocking).
-3. need to copy over and host `regression_v2/all_logit_vitaly_infls_denoised.npy`

-## Datamodels
-TODO @SAM - where should we host the datamodels that we are using.

-In order to compute datamodels, we provide the following code: `precomputing/computing_datamodels.ipynb`, which assumes it is run from a SLURM server (through the `submitit` library).

 ## Outline of Codebase: